Blaze and the Monster Machines: Sparkle

 Sparkle (voiced by Julieta Cortez) is Blaze's younger sister.
 She originally debuted as a guest character in the fifth and sixth seasons, but made periodic appearances in the next few seasons.
 She is based on the same type of Ford Raptor just like him.
 She has hot pink hair that has pigtails with yellow stars holding them in every place.
 Her eyes have glittery pink eyeliner and eyelashes.
 She has a finish of sparkles on her tires, which has the same print as her brother.
 Sparkle's sides bear a smaller version of Blaze's flame symbol.
+In "The Blaze Family," Blaze, Phoenix, Sparkle and Flame block the track broken from swing across.
 Sparkle is very playful and enjoys her brother's company greatly.
 She also prefers fair play over cheating, putting her at odds over Crusher.
 Just like Blaze, Sparkle has the ability to transform into other vehicles to perform different tasks.
 When transforming, Sparkle retains her hair and the flame symbol, but sometimes the flame symbol takes on other guises.
 Like Blaze too, Sparkle has a Blazing Speed engine as well.
 But Sparkle's have a pink and yellow contrail similar to Blaze's.
 In the episode "Super Wheels vs. The Bubblemaker", Sparkle reveals that she has a dinosaur.
 As said above, her appearances and interaction with the viewer is one of the few aspects in hinting that Sparkle may be a second introduction of a new main character in the series after Watts.
 This was especially evident in "Sparkle's Big Rescue", where she took both her brother and AJ's places as the main protagonist of the episode after Crusher sent them away with the Bye-Bye Copter.
 As a superhero, Sparkle can make anything made of glitter.